![]() |

 International standard IEC 61508 (Functional Safety of Electrical/Electronic/Programmable Electronic Safety-related Systems) is the basic functional safety standard applicable to all industries.
 Both EN 62061 and EN ISO 13849-1 are derived from this generic standard and must be followed to demonstrate compliance with the Machinery Directive.
 Either standard’s risk assessment process can be used to generate a performance level value, with EN 62061 using Safety Integrity Levels (SIL) and EN ISO 13849-1 using Performance Levels (PL) as measures.

-- TÜV SÜD UK launches UKCA compliance service
+- TÜV SÜD UK launches UKCA Technical Advisory Service

 - Certification mark service